shayshunk/NeutrinoDirectionality/README.md

 </h1>

 <h2 align="center">
-    Calculating the average antineutrino direction in the PROSPECT detector.
-The source is the HFIR reactor.
-The reconstructed direction is achieved by tracking average delayed neutron displacement from the prompt positron in Cartesian before converting the coordinates to spherical.
+    Calculating the average antineutrino direction in the PROSPECT detector of antineturinos produced in the HFIR core.
 Paper in progress.
 </h2>

 <h2>